Nikhil-z/Chute-SDK-V2-Android/README.md

 ## Uploading Assets

 Use the folowing code to execute an upload request.
-This method needs an asset collection that will contain the paths to the photos that you want to upload and a collection of chutes you want the assets to be linked to.
+This method needs a list of image paths to be uploaded and an album the assets to be linked to.

 <pre><code>